ullagallu-ds/my-notes/ci-cd/jenkins/running.md

 we adopt scm as github entrprise for vcs and developer collaboration

-implement the uni test,code coverage measures,docker build, push to ecr and deploy to EKS and automating IT testing
+implement the unit test,code coverage measures,docker build, push to ecr and deploy to EKS and automating IT testing

 Jenkins is a CI/CD tool it is open sounrce and have more customization with it's plugins and have large active community